Jack Jersawitz: Lawsuits against the studio

-In December 1995, People TV's facility was temporarily shut down for renovations, despite Jersawitz's objections.
-He made the studio's Board of Directors aware that he would be monitoring their meetings and records due to his suspicion that the renovation budget was inflated to potentially provide kickbacks.
-In October 1996, a meeting between them and the producers was ended when Jersawitz refused to stop recording with a personal camera, claiming it was a public meeting in a public facility.
+In December 1995, People TV's facility temporarily shut down for renovations, despite Jersawitz's objections.
+He made the studio's board of directors aware that he would be monitoring their meetings and records due to his suspicion that the renovation budget was inflated to potentially provide kickbacks.
+In October 1996, a meeting between the board and the producers was ended when Jersawitz refused to stop recording with a personal camera, claiming it was a public meeting in a public facility.
 (Note: Footage uploaded to Jersawitz’s YouTube channel) He filed a lawsuit afterwards, in which the Fulton County Superior Court determined that People TV's meetings were not subject to Georgia's Sunshine Laws.
-During this time, he repeatedly harassed several of the studio’s employees via letters, telephone calls, and fax messages.
+During this time, he repeatedly harassed several studio employees via letters, telephone calls, and fax messages.

 In January 1997, upon arriving at the facility, Jersawitz was ordered to cease his harassment and informed he was no longer welcome on the property.
-He refused to leave, and was arrested for criminal trespassing.
+He refused to leave and was arrested for criminal trespassing.
 The following month, Jersawitz filed a lawsuit against People TV and the City of Atlanta, alleging that his First Amendment rights were violated when he was barred from accessing the studio's facilities and equipment.
 Ultimately, the court ruled in favor of People TV.